geko1981/FakeItEasy/Strict-Fakes.md

 A.CallTo(() => foo.Bar()).Returns("bar");
 ```

-Strict mocks are useful when it is important to ensure that no calls are made to your fake other than the ones you are expecting.
+Strict fakes are useful when it is important to ensure that no calls are made to your fake other than the ones you are expecting.